NielsLouwes/coding-challenges/20March/code20March.md

 TODO
 1. hand is array
 2. size should see if its divisible by array length - if NOT it cannot be arranged, return false
-3. for TRUE case -
+3. for TRUE case - if hand length if divisible by groupSize without a remainder